 The free outdoor festival that runs throughout the day includes live dancing and music entertainment, cultural artisan classes, vendors, and local food trucks.

-Lunar New Year Celebration at Santa Monica Place, Santa Monica (Feb.
-17)
+Annual Lunar New Year Celebration at Westfield Santa Anita, Arcadia (Jan.
+29)

-Chinese New Year Festival at Huntington Library and Botanical Gardens, San Dimas (Feb 17-18)
+Chinese New Year Festival at Huntington Library and Botanical Gardens, Pasadena (Feb 4 – 5)

 The city of Alhambra hosts this one-day-only Lunar New Year street festival to celebrate the new year.
 The festival has everything from dragon boat rowing stations to children’s workshops, cultural demonstrations, live music, dance, martial arts, and a plethora of Asian food to savor.